 The U.S. Food and Drug Administration (FDA) has approved medications for both short-term and long-term weight management as adjuncts to diet, exercise, and behavioral therapy.
-Nearly all FDAapproved medications for weight loss have been shown to improve glycemic control in patients with type 2 diabetes and delay progression to type 2 diabetes in patients at risk (41).
-Phentermine is indicated as short-term (≤ 12 weeks) treatment (42).
-Five weight-loss medications (or combination medications) are FDA-approved for long-term use (more than a few weeks) by patients with BMI \geq 27 kg/m2 with one or more obesity-associated comorbid conditions (e.g., type 2 diabetes, hypertension, and dyslipidemia) who are motivated to lose weight (41).
-Medications approved by the FDA for the treatment of obesity and their advantages and disadvantages are summarized in Table 8.2.
-The rationale for weight-loss medications is to help patients to more consistently adhere to low-calorie diets and to reinforce lifestyle changes.
+Nearly all FDAapproved medications for weight loss have been shown to improve glycemic control in patients with type 2 diabetes and delay progression to type 2 diabetes in patients at risk (46).
+Phentermine and other older adrenergic agents are indicated as short-term (\leq 12 weeks) treatment (47).
+Five weight-loss medications are FDA approved for long-term use (more than a few weeks) by patients with BMI \geq 27 kg/m2 with one or more obesity-associated comorbid condition (e.g., type 2 diabetes, hypertension, and/or dyslipidemia) who are motivated to lose weight (46).
+Medications approved by the FDA for the treatment of obesity and their key advantages and disadvantages are summarized in Table 8.2.
+The rationale for weight-loss medication use is to help patients to more consistently adhere to low-calorie diets and to reinforce lifestyle changes.
 Providers should be knowledgeable about the product label and should balance the potential benefits of successful weight loss against the potential risks of the medication for each patient.
 These medications are contraindicated in women who are pregnant or actively trying to conceive.
-Women of reproductive potential must be counseled regarding the use of reliable methods of contraception.
+Women of reproductive potential must receive counseling regarding the use of reliable methods of contraception.